Indian rhinoceros: Social life

 Indian rhinos form a variety of social groupings.
 Bulls are generally solitary, except for mating and fighting.
 Cows are largely solitary when they are without calves.
 Mothers will stay close to their calves for up to four years after their birth, sometimes allowing an older calf to continue to accompany her once a newborn calf arrives.
 Subadult bulls and cows form consistent groupings, as well.
 Groups of two or three young bulls often form on the edge of the home ranges of dominant bulls, presumably for protection in numbers.
 Young cows are slightly less social than the bulls.
 Indian rhinos also form short-term groupings, particularly at forest wallows during the monsoon season and in grasslands during March and April.
 Groups of up to 10 rhinos, typically a dominant male with females and calves, gather in wallows.

 Indian rhinos make a wide variety of vocalisations.
 At least 10 distinct vocalisations have been identified: snorting, honking, bleating, roaring, squeak-panting, moo-grunting, shrieking, groaning, rumbling and humphing.
 In addition to noises, the Indian rhino uses olfactory communication.
 Adult bulls urinate backwards, as far as 3–4 m behind them, often in response to being disturbed by observers.
 Like all rhinos, the Indian rhinoceros often defecates near other large dung piles.
 The Indian rhino has pedal scent glands which are used to mark their presence at these rhino latrines.
 Bulls have been observed walking with their heads to the ground as if sniffing, presumably following the scent of cows.

 In aggregations, Indian rhinos are often friendly.
 They will often greet each other by waving or bobbing their heads, mounting flanks, nuzzling noses, or licking.
 Indian rhinos will playfully spar, run around, and play with twigs in their mouths.
 Adult bulls are the primary instigators in fights.
 Fights between dominant bulls are the most common cause of rhino mortality, and bulls are also very aggressive toward cows during courtship.
 Bulls chase cows over long distances and even attack them face-to-face.
-Indian rhinos use their horns for fighting, albeit less frequently than African rhinos that largely use the incisors of the lower jaw to inflict wounds.
+Indian rhinos use their horns for fighting, albeit less frequently than African rhinos, largely using the incisors of the lower jaw to inflict wounds.